Mehnuma/BLeS/README.md

 # BLeS
 A MATLAB and Octave toolbox for block length selection in block bootstrap.

-This toolbox offers the following implementations of block length selection:
+This toolbox offers the following implementations for block length selection:
 1. Hall-Horowitz-Jing (HHJ) method
 2. Bühlmann-Künsch method
 3. Politis-White method